 Chief executive of the Vanuatu Cricket Association, Shane Deitz, told Friend that although cricket had never been broadcast on the island before, someone had pointed out that it could be the only sporting event in the world currently happening.

-And thus the idea of televising matches live was born.
+And thus the idea of televising matches live - perhaps even appearing as streams on the best betting sites for cricket - was born.

 Thousands tuned in

 On Saturday, April 25 a 10-over men’s exhibition match took place, as well as the final of the women’s T20 competition, and despite national broadcaster VBTC having never before streamed cricket for the public to watch, thousands of people worldwide tuned in to either watch the games live or over the following few days.

 Deitz, who assisted with commentary for the online stream that ran from Vanuatu Cricket's Facebook page, reportedly admitted that the first broadcast had been stressful, but they had learned a lot about how it worked.